samir2901/Student-Report-Generation/README.md

 # Student-Report-Generation
- A Studen Report Card Generation made using PyQt and Firebase
+ A Student Report Card Generation made using PyQt and Firebase